nao1215/reddit-downloader/README.md

-# reddit-dl - Reddit images downloader in golang
+# reddit-dl - Reddit images downloader
+`reddit-dl` is a CLI command that downloads images from posts within a subreddit.
+It allows you to specify multiple subreddits in a single execution.
+Thanks to parallelization, downloading with `reddit-dl` enables you to gather images quickly.

 ## How to install